-The curriculum consists of traditional courses in language, literature and culture, as well as practical courses like SP 330 (Spanish for Business), SP 340 (Theatre Performance in Spanish), and SP 350 (Study Abroad in Spanish).
-During the last year was also added SP 310: Spanish for Health Professions.
+The curriculum consists of traditional courses in language, literature and culture, as well as practical courses like SP 330 (Spanish for Business), SP 340 (Theatre Performance in Spanish), and SP 350 (Study Abroad in Spanish) and SP 310 (Spanish for Health Professions).
 Those 4 new courses have been added to reflect 1) the tendency among Spanish programs across the country toward the inclusion of "practical" offerings, and 2) education within a global environment.

-The number of students enrolled in the Spanish major has grown to more than 30 students in the academic year 2006-2007.
+The number of students enrolled in the Spanish major has grown to more than 30 students in the academic year 2006-2007, and continue to grow.

-Spanish Major Student Learning Story
+Learning Story